-Join us on Saturday, May 15 at 3:00 pm to hear a performance of music for solo piano.
-The distinguished pianist Tanya Gabrielian will present works by Bach, Haydn, and Schumann.
-Ms. Gabrielian is Chair of the Piano Department at Boston University and a Shigeru Kawai Recording Artist.
+Join us on Saturday, May 15 at 3:00 pm to hear pianist Tanya Gabrielian in concert.
+Ms. Gabrielian is a Shigeru Kawai Recording Artist.

 |Franz Joseph Haydn||Keyboard Sonata in E-flat major, Hob.
 XVI/49||1790|